Supported by

 Business Sustainability Today:

-How do you organize training and continuing education at the University of St. Gallen?
+How do you yourself organize the training and further education courses at the University of St. Gallen?

 With us, there are many different opportunities to further your education on the topic of sustainability, both in our regular degree programs and in our executive programs.
 An exciting new development is a continuing education course entitled “Agile Sustainability Management for Businesses,” designed in conjunction with the Competence Center for Social Innovation and my own Chair of Sustainability Management at the Institute for Business and the Environment, which will launch in March.

 In this program, we will first create a basis so that all participants are familiar with the topic of sustainability.
 We will then focus on how companies can generate value and have a positive impact on the environment and society.
 One focus topic will be the circular economy and the associated potential for innovation.
 Subsequently, we will dedicate ourselves to new business ideas or prototypes for a project, based on design thinking.
-Other relevant topics include governance and collaboration, and we also place great emphasis on both networking and peer-to-peer learning.
+Other relevant topics are governance and collaboration, and we also attach great importance to both networking and further training in the form of peer-to-peer learning.
 Collaboration with partners or companies from the value chain is incredibly important to address problems that can only be solved in a larger context.
 Finally, the identified solutions are analyzed for their impact, followed by a reflection on what it means to be a change agent.

 Business Sustainability Today:

-Is the demand for sustainability training high?
-How has demand changed in recent years?
+Is the demand for training or further education in the area of sustainability high?
+How has demand changed?

 Judith Walls:

-In the last three years since I’ve been working in Switzerland, I’ve seen a huge change in both attitudes and opinions about sustainability.
+In the past three years since I started working in Switzerland, I have experienced a huge change, both in terms of attitudes and opinions on sustainability.
 This is confirmed by the increased demand for training – a higher demand than we can satisfy at the moment.
 We even get requests from primary and secondary schools.
 Since we cannot serve all requests, we also have to set priorities.
 This statement applies not only to Switzerland, but also to other countries, as my colleagues abroad confirm.

 Business Sustainability Today: